magewirephp/magewire/docs/Hydrators.md

 | 10    | Redirect      | Security      |

 ## Make Your Own
 As a developer you can manipulate the Request and/or Response going back and forth.
-The core concept op hydration is that it acts as a shell where the core hydrators will encapsulate all extended.
+The core concept of hydration is that it acts as a shell where the core hydrators will encapsulate all extended.
 This is done to ensure the core always has precedent on its attendants.